 You're probably going to dine in Rittenhouse at least a couple times this year.
 Here's our curated list of where to eat in the neighborhood.

-There are a million reasons why you might be in search of a meal near Rittenhouse Square.
+There are a million reasons why you might be in search of a meal around Rittenhouse Square.
 Maybe it’s to meet your picky parents who have a thing for Parc but “promise” they want to branch out.
-It’s possible you’re looking for a place to have a fancy dinner with someone you might date for eight-to-ten months.
-Or maybe you’ve been inexplicably trapped in the Walnut Street Barnes & Noble for 24 hours (Night at the Museum-style) and now require sustenance in the form of a burger or a falafel sandwich.
+It’s possible you’re looking for a place to have a fancy dinner with someone you might date for eight to 10 months.
+Or maybe you’ve been trapped in your office on Zooms with your colleagues and now require sustenance in the form of a burger or falafel sandwich.
 Regardless of your situation, know that your perfect Rittenhouse restaurant does exist.
 And our list of places to prioritize between Chestnut and Lombard from 21st and 16th Streets will help you find it.

 Friday Saturday Sunday